-The National Highway Traffic Safety Administration released data showing that 38,824 lives were lost in traffic crashes nationwide in 2020.
+The National Highway Traffic Safety Administration released data estimating that 42,915 lives were lost in traffic crashes nationwide in 2021.
 It may not surprise you that speeding is the number one cause of fatal motor vehicle crashes in the United States.
 However, the second leading cause of fatal motor vehicle crashes in the United States is due to alcohol and/or drug impaired drivers.
 Drug impaired driving is more prevalent between 9 AM – 9 PM while alcohol impaired driving is more prevalent between

 9 PM – 9 AM.

 Most people know that a .08 blood alcohol content (BAC) is illegal in every state in the US, and would result in a Driving While Intoxicated arrest in New York.
 The common question is…..How many drinks can a person consume before they are intoxicated?
 There are many variables that play a role when attempting to answer that question, so we will provide some basic information.